BBC chairman calls for new UK laws to control Facebook and curb Covid-19 'infodemic' - Press Gazette

-BBC chairman Richard Sharp is calling for new regulation to help end the Covid-19 “infodemic”.
+BBC chairman Richard Sharp has called for new regulation to help end the Covid-19 “infodemic”.

-Sharp, a former Goldman Sachs banker who has headed the BBC Board since February, will tell the RTS Conference in Cambridge on Wednesday that the Communications Act 2003 needs to be updated as it pre-dates Facebook and other social media and is not fit-for-purpose.
+Sharp, a former Goldman Sachs banker who has headed the BBC Board since February, told the RTS Conference in Cambridge on Wednesday that the Communications Act 2003 needs to be updated as it pre-dates Facebook and other social media and is not fit-for-purpose.

 Timeline